-Sewing Machine Servicing and Repairs Hints
+Sewing Machine Servicing and Repair Hints

 A good quality machine bought today will not require as much servicing.
 That is because today’s technology does not require as much oil and parts and are better engineered with better technology.
 However, it is still important to look after your machine, as neglect is still one of the main reason why a machine develops faults.

 Simple home maintenance and care is the best method to prolonging your machine’s life.
 The best advice will often be found in your machine manual.

 We have also compiled a list of helpful hints for you below.